Risheit/Scenes/docs/ExampleUseCase.md

 	ScriptReader<ExternalVars> reader = ScriptReader<ExternalVars>(
 		"\PathtoBaseSceneFiles\",
 		"\PathtoSaveData\",
-		ext
+		emap
 	);
 ...
 }
 ```

-A new ScriptReader object, `reader`, is created and provided with required file data to construct properly, along with the `ext` struct to access variables from outside its scope.
+A new ScriptReader object, `reader`, is created and provided with required file data to construct properly, along with the `emap` map to access custom Events.
 `reader` instantiates the following variables:

 ```